allusive-dev/compfy/README.md

 Compfy provides all the features from `Picom` whilst implementing many more and also receiving frequent bugfixes as issues come up.

-This is currently the best actively maintained X11 Compositor adding proper animations and more features as requested by the community!
+This is currently the (debateably) best actively maintained X11 Compositor adding proper animations and more features as requested by the community!

 ## Documentation/Wiki.